CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 monitor the signal and background in between these physics inspired cuts.

 > ## Exercise (20 min) Stacked Plots to Monitor Signal and Background
-> Find where the filters are applied in the `bs_select.py` script and then create a stacked histogram displaying the delta phi between the leading and subleading jet.
-This stacked histogram should display the signal Monte Carlo with the background Monte Carlo stacked on top.
+> Find where the filters are applied in the `bs_select.py` script, check that all the filters are there, and then create a stacked histogram displaying the delta phi between the leading and subleading jet.
+> This stacked histogram should display the signal Monte Carlo with the background Monte Carlo stacked on top.
 >
 >
 > > ## Solution